JamesWoolfenden/terraform-by-example/docs/lesson2.md

     - tfvars
     - state with null resource
       local execs are contents not infrastructure so there's no record in state

+## Exercises

+1. What other data types can a variable be?
+Modify the example to user a list.

 ## Questions